TLDR News: Content

-TLDR News research press releases, official documents, transcripts, as well as other records and reports when finding topics to discuss and produce as a video.
-Their videos are usually approximately ten minutes long, being distributed across their TLDR UK, Global, and EU channels on different political topics around the United Kingdom, the world at-large, and the European Union, respectively.
-Examples include How a US-Saudi Defence Pact Could End the War in Gaza, which has received 190,000 views and almost a thousand comments, and The UK Election Results Explained, which received 1.1 million views within 48 hours following the 2024 United Kingdom general election.
+TLDR News's primary audience is under the age of 35.
+Their members research press releases, official documents, transcripts, and other records when finding topics to produce as videos.
+Averaging ten minutes in duration, they distribute videos across their TLDR News, TLDR Global and TLDR EU channels.
+The three respectively focus on diverse political topics around the United Kingdom, the world at-large and the European Union.
+Examples include "How a US-Saudi Defence Pact Could End the War in Gaza", which has received 190,000 views and nearly a thousand comments, and “Why Putin Couldn’t Invade Finland” which has received 2.3 million views.
+It is the most popular video of the channel.